WebOrigami/docs/content/language/expressions.md

 The Origami language runtime itself is written in JavaScript, so types such as numbers, strings, and objects are the same as in JavaScript.
 E.g., the above example passes an Origami string to a JavaScript function; inside that function, the supplied argument will be a regular JavaScript string.

-Origami does not yet support `...` spreads in function calls.

 ### Maps as functions

 The [Map interface](/async-tree/interface.html) lets you treat a wide variety of [map-like](/async-tree/maplike.html) structures as maps.
 You can use function syntax to obtain a value from the map; this invokes the map's `get` method.